top of page

 Travel Options for flights

-Very Important Issue.
+The airport code is YYT.
 Please make sure you book your travel to St. John’s, Newfoundland and Labrador.
-The airport code is YYT.
-Do not book your travel to St. John, New Brunswick.
+Do not book your travel to St. John, New Brunswick (airport code YSJ).
 It is in another province, more than 1000 km away.
-The airport code (the wrong one) is YSJ.

 Welcome to St. John's, Newfoundland, a city where history meets modernity, making it the perfect backdrop for your next conference.
 As the oldest city in North America, St. John's offers a unique blend of historic charm and contemporary amenities.